dend/decksurf-docs/docs/index.md

 # DeckSurf - Open Stream Deck SDK & Tooling

 [DeckSurf](https://deck.surf) is an open-source project designed to make it easy to do whatever you want with a Stream Deck device.
+Keep in mind that this is **not the official SDK** - if you want to build plugins for the official Stream Deck software, you need to use the [Elgato tooling](https://developer.elgato.com/documentation/stream-deck/sdk/overview/).

 ## Repositories